 - write engaging blog posts and articles

-- create engaging multimedia content such as videos, and/or outsource this effectively
+- create engaging multimedia content and/or outsource this effectively

 - form key relationships with influencers across the social media platforms